Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/slingshot-api/rest-api/dashboard-section.md

 ## Get a dashboard section

-You can check all the information about a dashboard section by sending a `GET` request to the the {base_url}/dashboardsections/{id}endpoint.
+You can check all the information about a dashboard section by sending a `GET` request to the the {base_url}/dashboardsections/{id} endpoint.

 `GET`/{base_url}/dashboardsections/{id}